 Much more important, since the PCV factory is focused on one narrow outcome, it is easier for its management to prioritize activities and respond to market pressures than it would be at a college or university.
 Colleges and universities, due to accidents of history, contain within themselves a pluralism of competing goals and missions.
 Power is seldom held by one faction, not even by the trustees.

-For the college or university variations in the market for applicants tend to provoke not only much face-saving ceremony, but a variety of internal myths and behavior that maintain internal harmony: just listen to faculty members chortle, chuckle or giggle at a president’s or trustee’s very lame jokes as they consume a tuition’s worth of food and drink at an annual welcome-to-new-staff party.
+In colleges or universities near desperation in seeking applicants, market fluctuations provoke not only much face-saving ceremony, but a variety of myths and behavior that strive to maintain internal harmony.
+Just listen to faculty members chortle, chuckle or giggle at a president’s or trustee’s very lame jokes as they consume a tuition’s worth of food and drink at an annual welcome-to-new-staff party.

 Just trying, no doubt, to help out American higher education, ACTA has jumped on the bandwagon of worrying about undergraduates who take longer than four years to complete their degree.
 But, why should anyone want to rush through college if they can afford to take a longer, more leisurely time to do it?
 And if they can’t afford it, why isn’t that the issue?